cucumber/docs/content/docs/guides/api-automation.md

 # API Automation Tools for Ruby

 ## REST Client
-[REST Client](https://github.com/rest-client/rest-client) is an HTTP and REST client for Ruby.
+[REST Client](https://github.com/rest-client/rest-client) is a simple HTTP and REST client for Ruby.

 ## HTTParty
 [HTTParty](https://github.com/jnunemaker/httparty) can be used to make HTTP calls.